Watch: Biker touches almost 300 kmph during Bengaluru lockdown; arrested for speeding

-According to Sandeep Patil, Joint Commissioner of Police (Crime), the rider was traced and seized the bike which is a Yamaha 1000 cc.
+According to Sandeep Patil, Joint Commissioner of Police (Crime), the rider was traced and his Yamaha 1000 cc bike seized.

-The police said that the video was uploaded to the Instagram handle bluebeast46 on July 5.
+The police said that the viral video was uploaded to the Instagram handle, bluebeast46, on July 5.
 It has so far been viewed by more than 9,000 people on the platform.
 The handle had also posted similar videos in the past.

 Bengaluru police arrested a person who rode a bike at a high speed of almost 300 kmph on Electronic city flyover during the lockdown.
 The video was viral on social media.
 Central Crime Branch Police traced the rider and seized the bike-Yamaha 1000 cc. pic.twitter.com/tVg2cxVVEP